chinapedia/wikipedia.abstract.en/Page/Musical_ensemble.md

 Classical chamber music

-KneiselQuartet.jpg, led by Franz Kneisel, is an example of chamber music.
-This American ensemble debuted Dvořák's American Quartet, opus 96]] IranianMusicGroup.jpgian musical ensemble in 1886]]
+, led by Franz Kneisel, is an example of chamber music.
+This American ensemble debuted Dvořák's American Quartet, opus 96]] ian musical ensemble in 1886]]

 In Western classical music, smaller ensembles are called chamber music ensembles.
 The terms duet, trio, quartet, quintet, sextet, septet, octet, nonet and dectet describe groups of two up to ten musicians, respectively.
 A group of eleven musicians, such as found in _The Carnival of the Animals_, is called either a _hendectet_ or an _undectet_ (see Latin numerical prefixes).
 A soloist playing unaccompanied (e.g., a pianist playing a solo piano piece or a cellist playing a Bach suite for unaccompanied cello) is not an ensemble because it only contains one musician.